 - Earn 75,000 miles after you spend $5,000 on purchases in the first 3 months your account is open.
 Earn an additional 75,000 miles after you spend $20,000 total in the first 6 months.

 - Receive a 5,000-mile "better together" bonus each anniversary when you have both the UnitedSM Business Card and a personal United credit card.

-- Earn 2 miles per $1 spent on United purchases, at restaurants (including eligible delivery services), gas stations, office supply stores, and on local transit and commuting.
+- Earn 2 miles per $1 spent on United purchases, dining (including eligible delivery services), at gas stations, office supply stores, and on local transit and commuting.

 - Earn 1 mile per $1 spent on all other purchases.
 Plus, employee cards at no additional cost - miles earned from their purchases accrue in your account so you can earn rewards faster.